Guardianship Litigation & Contested Guardianship

 “Family disputes concerning guardianship are incredibly difficult.
 Let our competent and experienced guardianship contest attorneys make your fight easier.”

-Guardianship Lawyers Assisting Family Members throughout Sugar Land and East Texas
+Guardianship Lawyers Assisting Family Members throughout Sugar Land, Houston and the Surrounding Areas

 The Guardianship process involves the appointment of an individual to serve as a decision maker for a person (the “ward”) who is incapable of making decisions on their own (either because they are a minor or because they have lost mental capacity).
 A guardianship contest typically involves a dispute over whether an individual has lost mental capacity, a disagreement about who is best suited to serve as an individual’s guardian, or the removal of a guardian who is not fulfilling their fiduciary duty to the ward (either because they are not properly taking care of the ward’s business or because they are stealing money from the ward’s estate).